cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-These special arguments enable you to control job execution, handle cancellation and timeout, and access useful job-related metadata and methods.
+These auto-injected arguments are automatically supplied when omitted.
+They enable you to control job execution, handle cancellation and timeouts, and access useful job-related metadata and methods.

 </div>